cambridge-ceu/CEU-matters/docs/Flask.md

 Current time: 2023-11-18 16:29:33.365224
 ```

-## Reference
+## References

+(Notes here are based on Chapter 6.
+"Sharing with the internet". pp89-112 of Farrell (2023), while Adedeji shall be relevant with REST API).

-Farrell D. (2023) The Well-Grounded Python Developer-HOW THE PROS USE PYTHON AND FLASK, Chapter 6.
-Sharing with the internet.
-89-112.
-Manning Publications Co.
+Farrell D. (2023) The Well-Grounded Python Developer-HOW THE PROS USE PYTHON AND FLASK.
+Manning Publications Co.\
+Adedeji O. (2023) Full-Stack Flask and React.
+Packt Publishing